-3.5 Persona-Chat Dataset
+Persona-Chat Dataset

-The Persona-Chat dataset [Zhang et al., 2018] consists of 162 064 utterances distributed over more than 10 000 dialogs (Figure 3.1).
-The dataset was created by crowdsourcing "persona sentences" and then, randomly pairing another set of crowd workers.
+The Persona-Chat dataset [33] consists of 162064 utterances distributed over more than 10000 dialogs.
+The dataset was customer-support-on-twitter created by crowdsourcing "persona sentences" and then, randomly pairing another set of crowd workers.
 Each crowd worker of the second set was randomly assigned a persona (a small subset of the "persona sentences") and asked to chat naturally while trying to get to know their pair during the conversation.
 This setup allows the creation of engaging conversations that allow models to learn the relation between the "persona sentences" and the utterances of that persona.
 Even though the utterances in this dataset are representative of a chit-chat scenario, the idea of imbuing an agent with a persona can be closely related to making the agent brand-aware in the context of Customer Support and, therefore, this can be extremely useful in our work.